Ivo-Balbaert/The_Way_to_Mojo/Table_of_Contents.md

 ## 13.3.1 Importing the package as source code
 ## 13.3.2 Compiling the package to a package file
 ## 13.3.3 The __init__ file

+# 14 MLIR - The basis of Mojo
+## 14.1 What is MLIR?
+## 14.2 Defining a bool type with MLIR
+## 14.3 Defining an integer with MLIR
+## 14.4 Copying data with raw pointers
+## 14.5 Calling gmtime from C

 # 20 – Projects
 ## 20.1 - Calculating the sum of two vectors